YawKar/serde-course/ex14/README.md

 6. Read the description of [from attribute](https://serde.rs/container-attrs.html#from)
 7. Try to implement this attribute for `TinyStruct` struct.
 8. Also you need to implement `From<VeryBigStruct>` trait for `TinyStruct`.
 This is the requirement of the from attribute.
-9. Once you've implemented serialization and deserialization, run the tests: `cargo test`
+9. Once you've implemented deserialization, run the tests: `cargo test`

 # Additional Resources